smoczyna/url-converter/README.md

 So it seems that overall number of request per URL (proposed short or default) is that high.
 There is no any feature checking if that happens.
 However, I couldn't reach that limit on my home machine(s) as it take s too long.

+Redis conenction is synchorinized (I has to be) and may play a limitations when huge

 ---

 ### Reference Documentation